toransahu/send2kindle/README.md

 An epub is created from the url, then mailed to the kindle.
 Amazon converts that epub into azw3 for viewing on kindle.
-So you can use kindle-send, even if you're using a different ereader like Kobo and Remarkable if it supports pushing ebooks via email.
+So you can use send2kindle, even if you're using a different ereader like Kobo and Remarkable if it supports pushing ebooks via email.